 Holy Spirit College is a Catholic School where everything we do reflects the Gospel Values.
 As adults, staff and parents, we need to model the Gospel Values for the young adolescents within our community.

 The Marist Sisters established the Emmanuel Catholic Primary School in 1983.
-In 1986, it became known as Emmanuel College when the first Year 8 students finished.
-The school continued as a Year 1 to Year 10 school until a preschool was established in 1992.
+The first enrolments for Year 8 were in 1984.
+In 1989 the school became known as Emmanuel College.
+The school continued as a Year 1 to Year 10 school until a preschool was established in 1992. [br]

-Holy Spirit College was chosen as the name for the new high school and ‘Peace and Unity’ as the motto.
+Holy Spirit College was chosen as the name for the new high school in 1995 and ‘Peace and Unity’ as the motto.
 The names Emmanuel and Holy Spirit have a strong connection.
 The term “Emmanuel” means “God is with us” and the way God is with us now is through the presence of the Holy Spirit.
+The first Year 12 students graduated in 1999.[br]

 - Nurture learners through quality curriculum and supportive pastoral care